We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Now that you understand the differences and similarities between blinds and shades, it’s time to decide which type of window covering is right for your home.

-At the end of the day, it’s really is based on your personal preference.
+At the end of the day, choosing between blinds and shades is based on your personal preference.
 Besides bathrooms and high traffic areas, I strongly prefer shades over blinds.